Stay Safe MN

 Coverage Options through MNsure During COVID-19

 Minnesotans looking for health insurance coverage can compare plans and see if they qualify for financial help to cover the cost of insurance premiums or no-cost or low-cost health insurance either through Medical Assistance or MinnesotaCare.
-Certain qualifying life events—such as marriage, birth or adoption of a child, or a move—may make you eligible to enroll now.
-Year-round enrollment is also open to those who qualify.
+Certain qualifying life events—such as marriage, birth or adoption of a child, or a move—may make you eligible to enroll year-round.

 See if you qualify for low- or no-cost coverage.